Glossar: N

 Nasal Polyps

-Nasal polyps are benign, soft growths of the mucous membrane inside the nose or sinuses that can cause breathing difficulties and chronic inflammation.
+Nasal polyps are benign growths of the mucous membrane inside the nose or sinuses that can cause breathing difficulties and loss of smell.

 Nasennebenhöhlenentzündung